5 Questions with The Falcoholic: Is Taylor Heinicke the answer?

 KK: Going into Week 15, it was an open question as to if Arthur Blank would even consider firing Arthur Smith.
 By all accounts he likes Smith and has been willing to give him the benefit of the doubt.
 The loss to the Panthers, especially in that fashion, changed things.
 Smith is now firmly on the hot seat and probably needs to—at minimum—win 1-2 more games to keep his job.
 The sentiment among fans is overwhelmingly to move on from Smith.
 This is supposed to be Year 3 of a 3 Year Plan, and instead of taking the next step on offense, the whole scheme has imploded.
 Atlanta’s strength—the run game—has become a weakness, and the passing game is among the most inconsistent in the NFL.
 Put simply, Smith hasn’t done enough to trust him with a fourth season and selecting the next quarterback.

-CS: As of right now, according to DraftKings Sportsbook the Falcons are 1 point favorites at home this weekend.
+CS: As of right now, according to DraftKings Sportsbook the Falcons are one-point favorites at home this weekend.
 Is that line fair, who wins this game, how do they do it and what’s the final score?

 KK: I’m puzzled by the line, because this Falcons team just lost to the Panthers and the Colts are legitimately good.
 I wouldn’t trust this Atlanta team against anyone right now, although they have typically played better at home.
 Still, the swap to Taylor Heinicke shouldn’t concern you.
 He showed a tenuous grasp of the offense at best, and while the offense was more productive in terms of scoring with him in the lineup, it was just as turnover-prone and didn’t actually win any games.
 That being said, the Falcons are going to keep things close because of the defense and probably look like they’ve got a shot to win until the very end.
 I’ll go 25-23 Colts in this one.